Skip to main content

 4. The implementation and maintenance of the human resources systems of record for all human resources data for county employment purposes.

-1. Managing the planning, contracting, and construction of all county capital projects at Harboriew Medical center, including new construction and major maintenance projects;
+1. Managing the planning, contracting, and construction of all county capital projects at Harborview Medical Center, including new construction and major maintenance projects in accordance with K.C.C. chapter 2.42;

-2. Managing the planning, contracting and construction of all other capital projects at Harborview Medical center in excess of budget thresholds which may be established by a hospital services agreement; and
+2. Managing the planning, contracting and construction of all other capital projects at Harborview Medical Center not otherwise planned, contracted, and constructed by the University of Washington in accordance with K.C.C. chapter 2.42 or the hospital services agreement; and